linode/docs/docs/applications/game-servers/csgo-server-debian-ubuntu.md

 <hr>

-Counter Strike: Global Offensive (CS:GO) is a first-person shooter by Valve.
+[Counter Strike: Global Offensive](http://store.steampowered.com/app/730) (CS:GO) is a first-person shooter by Valve.
 Hosting your own server gives you full control over your game and game modes, so you can play the exact flavor of CS:GO you want.
 This guide contains instructions on how to download the dedicated server and launch the game server.

 ## Before You Begin

 1. You will need a [Steam](http://store.steampowered.com) account and a copy of [Counter Strike: Global Offensive](http://store.steampowered.com/app/730/).
+A game server token is required to host a public CS:GO server.
+Without the token, client connections are restricted to the LAN only.

 2. Complete our guide: [Install SteamCMD for a Steam Game Server](/docs/applications/game-servers/install-steamcmd-for-a-steam-game-server.md).
 This will get SteamCMD installed and running on your Linode and this guide will pick up where the SteamCMD page leaves off.